 2013-14: Lindblad made his NHL debut with the Bruins in a March 15th game against Carolina — one of two late season games in which he played — and skated for Bruins AHL affiliate Providence in his first pro season.
 He had no points nor penalties and an even plus/minus, averaging 11:45 minutes of ice time, with Boston.
 Lindblad scored 8 goals with 16 assists and was -4 with 8 penalty minutes in 55 AHL regular season games.
 Providence finished third in the Atlantic Division and reached the second round in the playoffs.
 Lindblad scored 3 goals with 4 assists and was +6 with 10 penalty minutes in 12 playoff games for Providence.

-Lindblad was signed by the Bruins as a free agent in 2012-13 after recording 27 points in 30 games for Dartmouth College in his junior season and had a goal and four assists in his first five games with the AHL's Providence that year.
-In two seasons in the Bruins' organization, however, his role has been that of a solid, responsible forward in all three zones.
+Lindblad was signed by the Bruins as a free agent in 2012-13 after recording 27 points in 30 games for Dartmouth College in his junior season.
+In two seasons in the Bruins' organization, however, his role was that of a solid, responsible forward in all three zones.
 He is capable of chipping in offensively but mostly uses his skating speed and strength to prevent opposing opportunities or retrieve the puck in tight areas or along the walls.

 Lindblad was signed by the Rangers as a free agent in July and will compete for one of the lower line spots with New York in training camp.
 Barring injuries or surprises he will likely start the 2015-16 season with AHL affiliate Hartford.
 Long-term Lindblad does not appear to have a huge upside in terms of scoring but his sound play — both defensively and on the forecheck — and his understanding of game situations suggests he can be valuable in a support role at the NHL level.